pikesley/shedbot/words.md

 There is a Ruby Gem called `pi_piper` for controlling the IO pins, and aside from requiring root privileges it's very easy to use.
 However

->reveal fragment - The Raspberry Pi pin layout is an unspeakable shambles
+>slide - The Raspberry Pi pin layout is an unspeakable shambles

 The physical pin numbers bear not the slightest relation to the logical pin numbers.
 There are presumably good reasons for this, but without the Treasure Map provided by

 >reveal fragment - pinout.xyz

-the fine people at pinout.xyz, I'd have been lost.
+the fine people at pinout.xyz, I'd have been at a loss

 >slide - garden

 So, what about an API?
 I broke out my favourite Ruby web framework, Sinatra, and put together a very simple API.
 The main endpoint is

->reveal fragment - API
+>slide - API

 But then I came up against the issue of which HTTP method to use.
 My first thought was do something like